Welcome to the Navigation SpreadsheetsSM website!

 Downloads of individual uncompressed files are available at the alphabetical list below.

-A separate product, T-Plotter®, that facilitates simplified plotting of celestial LOPs (lines of position) can be also be obtained, for a fee, via this site.
+A separate product, T-Plotter®, that facilitates simplified plotting of celestial LOPs (lines of position) has been developed and is described on this site.

 A word about our spreadsheets: